 Cambridge, United Kingdom

-- A first or 2:1 undergraduate degree in physics, engineering, or a related discipline, from a world-class university.
+- A PhD, first or 2:1 in applied mathematics or a related discipline

 - Insatiable curiosity.
-Whether it’s new technology or how a business makes money, you dig deeper to generate valuable insight.
+Whether it’s new technology or how a business makes money, you dig deep to generate valuable insight.

 - Communication skills.
 You enjoy collaborating and presenting your work to others and explaining why it matters to them.